spacetelescope/jwst/docs/jwst/exp_to_source/main.rst

 The assigned source ID values are used by ``exp_to_source`` to sort the data from each slit into the appropriate source-based output product.

-NIRCam, MIRI and NIRISS WFSS
+NIRCam, MIRI, and NIRISS WFSS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Wide-Field Slitless Spectroscopy (WFSS) modes do not have a predefined source list, but a source list is created by the